featherhttp/tutorial/README.md

 **Task**:  Build the backend portion using FeatherHttp
 -------------------------------------------------------
 ## Tasks
+**Please Note: The completed exercise is available in the [samples folder](https://github.com/featherhttp/tutorial/tree/master/Sample).
+Feel free to reference it at any point during the tutorial.**
 ###  Run the frontend application

 1. Once you clone the Todo repo, navigate to the `TodoReact` folder and run the following commands